 Halabchi et.al.
 (2017)

 Paraplegia?
-Get your legs moving with the Go-Tryke bike
+Get your legs moving with the Go-Tryke special bike.

-The importance of physical activity for people with spinal cord injuries is indisputable.
-There is growing evidence that participation in exercise and sport promotes the physical and psychological well-being of people with spinal cord injury.
+The importance of physical activity for people with spinal cord injuries is undeniable.
+There is growing evidence that practicing exercise and sport improves the physical and psychological well-being of people with spinal cord injury.

-With the practice of the Go-Tryke, exercise opportunities for paraplegics are made possible.
-The combination of arms and legs optimizes the training response as shown by the higher maximal oxygen consumption compared to upper limb exercises alone.
+Thanks to the Go-Tryke, it is possible for paraplegics to do exercise.
+The combination of arms and legs optimizes the training as shown through the higher oxygen consumption compared to exercises done with upper limb only.

 Is aerobic exercise beneficial for people with quadriplegia following spinal cord injury?

-This study analyzed that "the physical activity of the population with spinal cord injuries is 40% lower than that of the able-bodied population.
-Consequently, people with spinal cord injuries are often less physically active and run a higher risk than their able-bodied peers to suffer from many secondary health problems, including cardiometabolic and vascular diseases.
+This study has shown that "the physical activity of the population with spinal cord injuries is 40% lower than the one of the able-bodied population.
+As a consequence, people with spinal cord injuries are often less physically active and therefore run a higher risk than their able-bodied peers to suffer from many side health problems, including cardiometabolic and vascular diseases.